the-carlisle-group/Abacus/README.md

-# HTML, CSS, and Markdown for Dyalog APL
+# HTML Framework for Dyalog APL

-It's just what it says:

 ## HTML

-Easy, catenate-free construction of HTML with a document object model.
+Easy, catenate-free construction and manipulation of HTML with a document object model - an APLDOM.

+## HTMLRenderer

+Cross-platform desktop HTML UI usings Dyalog's HTMLRenderer, with JavaScript-free APLDOM-to-Browser synchronization.

 ## CSS